shahraj81/aida/tools/aida-evaluation/README.md

 In this step responses from output of the previous step is validated.

+## ARF-output (Task3)

+In this step task3 validated output is converted to output in assessor readable format (ARF).

 [top](#how-to-run-the-aida-evaluation-pipeline)

 # How to apply the docker to a test run?

-The docker contains three example practice runs one for each task.
+The docker contains example practice runs for each task.
 The runs are stored at `./M54-practice/runs/` and the corresponding output is stored at `./M54-practice/scores`.

 In order to run the docker on the `task1` example run, you may execute the following: